Pityubak/PojoGenerator/README.md

 # PojoGenerator

 This is annotation processor.
-Maybe it is redundant and unneccesary, but my goal was a deeper understanding and learning, not a creation of "something useful".
+Maybe it is redundant and unneccesary, but my goal was a deeper understanding and learning, not a creating of "something useful".

 ## How it works?